of graduate employers say relevant experience is essential to getting a job with them

 Note: Some roles below may require further study/training.
 The roles and salaries below are intended as a guide only.

 Average Salary: £26,500

 Average Salary: £25,090

 Want to take your studies to the next level?
-Completing the BSc (Hons) degree will enable you to move onto our Strength, Conditioning and Performance MSc course.
+Completing the BSc (Hons) degree will enable you to move onto our postgraduate courses such as Strength, Conditioning and Performance MSc.